 Research Dissemination Travel Award

-The EMDR Foundation offers a travel award of up to $1,000 to support dissemination of research findings by clinicians, doctoral students, or university faculty presenting their research at local, national, and international non-EMDR professional meetings.
+The EMDR Research Foundation offers a travel award of up to $1,000 to support dissemination of research findings by clinicians, doctoral students, or university faculty presenting their research at local, national, and international non-EMDR professional meetings.
 The travel award must be applied for and awarded prior to meeting attendance.
 Distribution of the funds will be made after the meeting upon submission of the required documentation.

 Other Grant Opportunities: